-Budgeted cost: £7359
+Budgeted cost: £8775

-Activity Evidence that supports this approach Challenge number(s) addressed ELSA (Emotional Literacy) Training x 1 TA + Cover pay + Supervision The EEF states that training staff who deliver small group support is likely to increase impact. £500 + £400 + £160 1 leading to improvement in 2 and 4 ELSA training starting 20.1.23.
-January 2023 - 8 children being supported by ELSA SEMH Training/ Mental Health First Aider + Nurture Network The EEF states that training staff who deliver small group support is likely to increase impact. £ 500 1 leading to improvement in 2 and 4 Mental Health First Aider course completed November 2022 Teaching Emotional Literacy (PHSE) The EEF states that training staff who deliver small group support is likely to increase impact. £175 Teacher attending VNET 'Teaching Emotional Literacy' 31.1.23 Recruitment of experienced TA to provide nurture/1: 1 support 4 afternoons per week.
-The EEF report on Making Best Use of TAs shows the importance of having experienced TAs working with the children. £3685 1 leading to improvement in 2,3,4,5 VNET Reading/ Sentence/ Reading Stamina training sessions The EEF clearly indicates the need for a robust and engaging pedagogy to systematically teach pupils a comprehensive set of lettersound relationships for reading and sound-letter relationships for spelling. £700 2 and 4 CPD 3.1.23 All Staff.
-KS1 + EYFS 'Teaching Strong Sentences KS1' + 'Indepth Reading KS2' all KS2 staff.
-VNET: Cognitive Science learning skills CPD for staff on how to incorporate cognitive science strategies into group work/ teaching.
-The EEF states that training staff who deliver small group support is likely to increase impact.
-4 Learning More, Remembering More VNET completed 7.3.23
+Activity Evidence that supports this approach Challenge number(s) addressed ELSA Talking and Drawing Course + Cover pay + Supervision for ELSA (yearly subscription) The EEF states that training staff who deliver small group support is likely to increase impact. £300 + £160 for ELSA supervision 1 leading to improvement in 2 and 4 SEMH Training/ Mental Health First Aid + Nurture Network The EEF states that training staff who deliver small group support is likely to increase impact. £ 300 1 leading to improvement in 2 and 4 HLTA Training to free CT to support PP children.
+The EEF states that training staff who deliver small group support is likely to increase impact. £ 375 1 leading to improvement in 2 and 4 Recruitment of experienced TA to provide ELSA /1: 1 support 3 afternoons per week + Early reading 6 hours per week.
+The EEF report on Making Best Use of TAs shows the importance of having experienced TAs working with the children. £4700 1 leading to improvement in 2,3,4,5 Recruitment of experienced TA to provide 1: 1 social and communication support 3 mornings per week (2 hours x 3).
+The EEF report on Making Best Use of TAs shows the importance of having experienced TAs working with the children. £2195 1 leading to improvement in 2,3,4,5 VNET Reading Professional Community membership The EEF clearly indicates the need for a robust and engaging pedagogy to systematically teach pupils a comprehensive set of lettersound relationships for reading and sound-letter relationships for spelling. £150 2 and 4